paulovn/artifact-manager/README.md

 * `--name`: name of the artifact to download, for singe-file __get__ operations
 * `--outname`: for __get__ operations, name to give to the downloaded file (if not specified, the same name & path as recorded in the branch will be used)
+* `--subdir <dir>`: for __diff__ and __download__ operations, work only with artifacts belonging to a subdirectory of the project (for this to work well, the defined local project dir must be that subdirectory, otherwise artifacts will not be downloaded to its correct place)

 Requirements
 ------------